Supermaxman/pytorch-gleam/README.md

 PyTorch Gleam builds upon [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) for the specific use-case of Natural Language Processing on Social Media, such as Twitter.
-PyTorch Gleam strives to make Social Media NLP research
+PyTorch Gleam strives to make Social Media NLP research easier to understand, use, and extend.
- * Easy to understand
- * Easy to use
- * Easy to extend
+Gleam contains models I use in my research, from fine-tuning a BERT-based model with Lexical, Emotion, and Semantic information in a Graph Attention Network for stance identification towards COVID-19 misinformation, to using Information Retrieval systems to identify new types of misinformation on Twitter.

 ## About Me
-My name is [Maxwell Weinzierl](https://personal.utdallas.edu/~maxwell.weinzierl/), and I am a Natural Language processing researcher at the Human Technology Research Institute (HLTRI) at the University of Texas at Dallas.
+My name is [Maxwell Weinzierl](https://personal.utdallas.edu/~maxwell.weinzierl/), and I am a Natural Language Processing researcher at the Human Technology Research Institute (HLTRI) at the University of Texas at Dallas.
 I am currently working on my PhD, which focuses on COVID-19 and HPV vaccine misinformation, trust, and more on Social Media platforms such as Twitter.
 I have built PyTorch Gleam to enable easy reproducibility for my published research, and for my own quick